Three-Beans-App/client/README.md

 - Axios - Use for making HTTP request from frontend to backend API.
 - Meterial-UI Icons - use icon for cart, star, x - for close popup etc.

+### App Images

+- Logo - Generate by AI.
+- Background - Generate by AI.
+- Menu Images - Online images.

 ## Project Management

 For the project management we continue useing

-- Trello - We divide our project tasts, and keep tracking, moving, reviewing tickets as we go.
+- Trello - We divide our project tasks, and kept tracking, moving, and reviewing tickets as we go.
-- Discord - We communicate our project through discord, regular update teammates and ask for help if needed, post some screenshort, ask teammates advises and organize meeting and so on.
+- Discord - We communicated about our project through discord, regularly updating teammates and asking for help if needed, post some screenshots, ask teammates advice and organized meetings and so on.
-- Zoom - We hold zoom meeting every week to talk about the project, and see how everyone doing.
+- Zoom - We held zoom meetings every week to talk about the project, and see how everyone was going.

 ![trello-screenshort](/doc/trello-screenshort.png)